Axosoft/moby-git/README.md

 This repository is meant to provide an example of cloning from GitHub using GitKraken and Git CLI.

-You can follow along with the [video "What is Git Clone?"](https://youtu.be/aHMPn57ZmJo), and learn more about cloning.
+You can follow along with the [video and guide for "What is Git Clone?" on GitKraken.com](https://www.gitkraken.com/learn/git/tutorials/what-is-git-clone).

 #### Set up: